Best Country to See Gorillas

 7. Central African Republic, Western lowland female gorilla

 One of the best places to track western lowland gorillas is Bai-Hokou in the Dzanga-Ndoki National Park.
 A WWF project has succeeded in habituating a group, and a calm contact is likely, though the dense forest and low light beneath the canopy make photography challenging.

 8. Rwanda mountain gorillas

 Visit Rwanda is about the size of Wales, with good main roads (making it quick to get around) and a relatively well-developed infrastructure.
-But it is the work of Dian Fossey, as dramatized in the film Gorillas in the Mist, that really makes Rwanda’s Volcanoes National Park many people’s first choice for a mountain gorilla safari.
-Relaxed gorillas and relatively open habitat – montane vegetation, often with stunning views – greatly improve the chances of good gorilla watching. professionalism and kindness of the guides – many of whom have spent decades helping visitors cope with steep slopes, stinging nettles and nerves – makes every muddy, gasping step that bit easier.
+But it is the work of Dian Fossey, as dramatized in the film Gorillas in the Mist.
+Then that really makes Rwanda’s Volcanoes National Park many people’s first choice for a mountain gorilla safari.
+Relaxed gorillas and relatively open habitat montane vegetation.
+Often with stunning views greatly improve the chances of good gorilla watching.
+Meanwhile professionalism and kindness of the guides many of whom have spent decades helping visitors cope with steep slopes, stinging nettles and nerves – makes every muddy, gasping step that bit easier.
 But when it’s sunny, and the gorillas are only a short stroll from the park boundary, people tend to wonder what all the fuss is about!